dattali18/UX-Prototype/README.md

 ## Technologies Used

 * `Swift`: The prototype is written in `Swift`, which is a modern programming language developed by Apple. `Swif`t is known for its speed, performance, and safety.
-* `UIKit:` The prototype uses `UIKit`, which is Apple's framework for developing user interfaces for `iOS` applications. `UIKit` provides a variety of controls and views that can be used to create complex and interactive user interfaces.
+* `UIKit:` The app uses `UIKit`, which is Apple's framework for developing user interfaces for `iOS` applications. `UIKit` provides a variety of controls and views that can be used to create complex and interactive user interfaces.
+* `SwiftUI`: The app uses `SwiftUI`, wich is Apple's framwork for develping user iterfaces for `iOS` applications.
 * `Model-View-Controller (MVC)` : The prototype follows the `Model-View-Controller (MVC)` design pattern. `MVC` is a design pattern that separates the user interface, the data model, and the application logic into three separate components.
 This makes the code more modular and easier to maintain.

 ## Features